adityachache/Flight-Fare-Prediction/README.md

 # Flight-Fare-Prediction

-predicting the price of the flight
+predicting the price of the flight (supervised learning-regression)